University of Nebraska College of Law

 The College of Law provides an Academic Resource Program for first-year students to assist them in developing and improving fundamental skills such as note taking, briefing cases, legal analysis, outlining, and writing examinations.
 The program provides weekly skills classes as well as individual academic counseling and a series of lectures.

 Although completing the requirements for a JD degree normally takes three academic years (six semesters), it is possible to graduate in two and a half years by attending summer school.
-The college does accept part-time students but does not have a night program.
 Students receiving the JD degree are qualified to practice in any state upon passage of that state’s bar examination.

 Successful lawyers use a wide array of skills—from analytical thinking to networking to writing.
 Nebraska Law’s core curriculum is designed to teach you many of these skills through doctrinal, clinical, and other skills-focused courses.
 Nebraska Law’s Build Your Character (BYC) program is designed to help you continue to build these skills through your participation in various opportunities available outside the classroom.
 Whether you choose to take advantage of our externship program, lead a student organization, participate in a competition, or attend a lecture, these opportunities complement what is taught in the classroom and allow you to enhance your strengths and build the skills you need to become a complete lawyer.
 Students identify potential growth areas and set goals, then use the BYC tags when considering whether to take advantage of an opportunity presented.